 The Bank identifies the risks associated with the changing interest rates on its onbalance sheet and off-balance sheet exposures in the banking book from a short term (Earning perspective) and long term (Economic value perspective).

-The impact on income (Earning perspective) is measured through use of Gap Analysis by applying notional rate shock upto 200 bps as prescribed in Bank's ALM policy.
-Prudential limits have been prescribed for such impacts as a percentage to NII of the Bank and the same is monitored periodically on a fortnightly basis.
+The impact on income (Earning perspective) is measured through use of Earnings at Risk (EaR) by assuming the re-pricing dates of assets and liabilities are evenly spread across the respective time buckets and the change in interest rate is uniform across the maturity spectrum.
+The prudential limit on EaR will be 10% of the previous year Net Interest Income (NII).
 For the calculation of impact on earnings, the Traditional Gap is taken from the Rate Sensitivity Statement and based on the remaining period from the mid point of a particular bucket the impact for change in interest rates upto 100 bps is arrived at.
 The same is reported to ALCO/Risk Management Committee of Board (RMCB) periodically along with the Rate Sensitivity statement on monthly basis.
-Such limits are fixed based on the previous year's NII.

 The Bank has adopted Traditional Gap Analysis combined with Duration Gap Analysis for assessing the impact (as a percentage) on the Economic value of Equity (Economic Value Perspective) by applying a notional interest rate shock of 200 bps.
-As per the Guidelines on Banks" Asset Liability Management Framework-Interest Rate Risk issued by the RBI (DBOD.No.BP.BC.59/21.04.098/2010-11 dated 04.11.2010), the Bank calculates Modified Duration Gap (DGAP) & the impact on the Economic Value of equity (EVE).
-Assets and Liabilities are grouped as per Rate Page 19 of 38